Online Sunshine Logo

 (2) Before soliciting contributions, a charitable organization or sponsor claiming to be exempt from the registration requirements of s.
 496.405 under paragraph (1)(d) must submit annually to the department, on forms prescribed by the department:

-(a) The name, address, and telephone number of the charitable organization or sponsor, the name under which it intends to solicit contributions, the purpose for which it is organized, and the purpose or purposes for which the contributions to be solicited will be used.
+(a) The name, street address, and telephone number of the charitable organization or sponsor, the name under which it intends to solicit contributions, the purpose for which it is organized, and the purpose or purposes for which the contributions to be solicited will be used.

 (b) The tax exempt status of the organization.